Abrahamogbedobor/configure-ad/README.md

 <img src="https://i.imgur.com/WhZ700X.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 DC-1 NIC private IP has been changed from dynamic to static thus, client-1 was then logged into and an attempt was made to ping DC-1 IP address from Clinet-1.
 Unfortunately, the pinging was unsuccessful as shown above.
-The reason was due to DC-1 icmp that was enabled on its firewall.
-Hence, the preceeding figures was used to show the process used in disenabing icmp on DC-1 firewall with the aim of allowing connectivity between both VMs.
+The reason was due to DC-1 not allowing icmp ping (NOTE: icmp is the protocol used in pinging) hence, the preceeding figures was used to show the process used in allowing icmp pings on DC-1 firewall with the aim of allowing connectivity between both VMs.
 </p>
 <br />